 As the test has been carried out on a bullish market, both lines are rising with each day passing by.
 If you would have traded the market using a buy and hold and would have held your position for 50 bars, your strategy would have had a profit factor of around 1.7.

-The blue line, the response to the short term entry signal, shows roughly the same behaviour.
+The blue line, the response to the short term entry signal, shows roughly the same behavior.
 Only for the first 4 to 5 bars after the signal you would have had some edge.
-Later on the entry signal losses its predictive properties and the results would be like the normal market behaviour.
-The difference between the response to your entry signal vs. the general market behaviour would quantify as the edge of your signal.
+Later on the entry signal losses its predictive properties and the results would be like the normal market behavior.
+The difference between the response to your entry signal vs. the general market behavior would quantify as the edge of your signal.

 On the chart above you would try to find an exit after 7 to 10 bars after the entry.
 This seems to be the area where you can expect the biggest profits and the best risk to (possible) reward ratio.